madztheo/noir-react-native-starter/README.md

 ### Android

-As of today, the generation of proofs with Noir on Android is not operational.
-Support for it will be added soon.
+The app integrates some Kotlin code following a similar logic to Swoir, by taking the same type of inputs and the circuit manifest to generate proofs with Noir on Android.
+This part of the code will be exported soon in a separate library to simplify reusability.

-## Setup
+## General setup

 If you are unfamiliar with React Native, you can follow the [official guide](https://reactnative.dev/docs/environment-setup) to set up your environment.